worldforge/worldforge/libs/squall/README.md

 other Worldforge libraries.
 The intention is to allow for Squall to be used outside of Worldforge, since we think it's neat.

+Note that the BLAKE3 hashing algorithm that we use is licensed dually under either CC0 1.0 or Apache License 2.0.

 ## Design

 Since we had a couple of extra requirements we didn't want to just use basic file transfers for syncing media.
 The main requirements we had were:

 * Allow the client to connect to different servers, each with slightly different media.
 The idea here is that we provide base media, and then will let servers extend this with their own media.
-Thus we envision that a lot of the media will be similar.
+We therefore envision that a lot of the media will be similar.
 So for example, a client would connect to two different servers, which share 90% of common assets.
   These common assets wouldn't need to be re-downloaded.
-* Have a built in mechanism for when assets are updated.
+* Have a built-in mechanism for when assets are updated.
 This ties in to the vision we have about a development loop where the world is created inside a running server, without the need to restart the server.
 To accomplish this we need a good way to inform the client about changed assets.
 Whenever something changes the client should download the changed asset only.